-- expenses incurred under agreements with contract research organizations, or CROs, contract manufacturing organizations, or CMOs, consultants and independent contractors that conduct research and development, preclinical and clinical activities on our behalf; - employee-related expenses, including salaries, benefits and stock-based compensation expense based upon employees' role within the organization; and - professional fees for lawyers related to the protection and maintenance of our intellectual property.
+- expenses incurred under agreements with CROs, contract manufacturing organizations, or CDMOs, consultants and independent contractors that conduct research and development, preclinical and clinical activities on our behalf; - employee-related expenses, including salaries, benefits and stock-based compensation expense based upon employees' role within the organization; and - professional fees for lawyers related to the protection and maintenance of our intellectual property.

-Our total research and development expenses in 2022 were higher compared to our expenses in 2021 and 2020 costs are expected to continue to increase in 2023 as we are initiating the Phase III development of vilobelimab in PG and continuing our development in other indications.
-The increase of research and development expenses in 2023 and future periods is expected to primarily relate to the following key programs and activities:
+Our total research and development expenses in 2023 were higher than our expenses in 2022 and higher than our expenses in 2021.
+Costs are expected to increase in 2024 (as compared to 2023) as we advance the Phase III development of vilobelimab in PG and initiate the Phase II development of INF904.
+The increase of research and development expenses in 2024 and future periods is expected to primarily relate to the following key programs and activities:

 - Vilobelimab.
-We expect our expenses associated with vilobelimab will increase in 2023 compared to 2022, as we are initiating Phase III the clinical study in PG and conducting our Phase II clinical program in cSCC.
-In addition, we are incurring and expect to further incur expenses in conjunction with filing market authorizations for vilobelimab in the United States and elsewhere.
+We expect our expenses associated with vilobelimab will increase in 2024 compared to 2023, as we progress to conduct the Phase III the clinical study in PG.
+In addition, we are incurring and expect to further incur expenses in conjunction with the preparation and filing of full market authorizations for vilobelimab in the United States, Europe and elsewhere.
 We might also potentially consider development of vilobelimab in additional indications.
-In addition, we are also incurring expenses related to the manufacturing of clinical trial material and by establishing a commercial scale production process. - INF904.
+In addition, we are also incurring expenses related to the manufacturing of clinical trial material and the completion of activities towards the final establishment of commercial scale production. - INF904.
 We are also developing INF904, a product candidate that targets the C5aR receptor.
-We are conducting a Phase I single and multiple ascending dose clinical study since November of 2022 and expect to incur additional costs by advancing the development of INF904.
+We expect to incur additional costs by advancing the clinical and non-clinical development of INF904.
+Specifically, we expect to incur expenses by developing a new formulation, conducting long-term toxicological studies in several animal species and initiation Phase II clinical trials.
 We plan to study INF904 in complement-mediated, chronic autoimmune and inflammatory conditions where an oral low molecular weight compound might have advantages or is needed for patients and where oral delivery is the medically preferred route of administration. - IFX002.
 We are also developing IFX002 for the treatment of chronic inflammatory indications.
 IFX002 is a highly potent anti-complement C5a antibody with a higher humanization grade and altered pharmacokinetic properties compared to vilobelimab and is currently in pre-clinical development.
 Expenses for this program mainly consist of salaries, costs for preclinical testing conducted by CROs and costs to produce preclinical material. - Other development programs.
 Our other research and development expenses relate to our preclinical studies of other product candidates and discovery activities, expenses for which mainly consist of salaries, costs for production of preclinical compounds and costs paid to CROs.

-In 2022 and 2021, we incurred €37.5 million and €35.7 million of research and development expense, respectively.
+In 2023 and 2022, we incurred €41.0 million and €37.5 million of research and development expenses, respectively.
 Our research and development expenses may vary substantially from period to period based on the timing of our research and development activities, including due to timing of clinical trial initiation and potential enrollment.